bill790/atdocs/hardware/hardware-101.md

 Each output pin has a limited capability to source (when high) or sink (when low) current from the circuitry connected to it.
 Peripherals that draw more current than the pin can handle — even temporarily — can damage the output.
 To protect the pin, insert a current-limiting resistor in series with the load.

+Each output pin has a limited capability to source (when high) or sink (when low) current from the circuitry connected to it.
+Peripherals that draw more current than the pin can handle — even temporarily — can damage the output.
+To protect the pin, insert a current-limiting resistor in series with the load.
 <aside class="note">**Note:** <span>Series resistor values are typically between 100Ω and 300Ω.</span></aside>

+<aside class="note">**Note:** <span>Series resistor values are typically between 100Ω and 300Ω.</span></aside>
 To control higher power transducers, such as motors, buffer the load from the output pin using a transistor or similar electronically controlled switch and power the transducer directly from the power supply.

+To control higher power transducers, such as motors, buffer the load from the output pin using a transistor or similar electronically controlled switch and power the transducer directly from the power supply.

 <aside class="note">**Note:** <span>The source/sink capacity of I/O pins will vary by device.
 Check your hardware documentation to better understand what your board can support.</span></aside>

+<aside class="note">**Note:** <span>The source/sink capacity of I/O pins will vary by device.
+Check your hardware documentation to better understand what your board can support.</span></aside>
 All I/O pins are designed to safely operate with in the voltage range between 0V and V<sub>CC</sub>.
 Connecting any pin to a voltage higher than the power supply for that component will likely damage it.
 Always verify that the voltage levels generated by your sensors and transducers match their connected I/O pins.
 To connect devices of variable supplies together, use a [logic level converter](https://www.sparkfun.com/products/12009) circuit.

+All I/O pins are designed to safely operate with in the voltage range between 0V and V<sub>CC</sub>.
+Connecting any pin to a voltage higher than the power supply for that component will likely damage it.
+Always verify that the voltage levels generated by your sensors and transducers match their connected I/O pins.
+To connect devices of variable supplies together, use a [logic level converter](https://www.sparkfun.com/products/12009) circuit.
+See [Output Interfacing Circuits](http://www.electronics-tutorials.ws/io/output-interfacing-circuits.html) for more examples of circuits you can use to safely interface with digital and analog I/O.

 See [Output Interfacing Circuits](http://www.electronics-tutorials.ws/io/output-interfacing-circuits.html) for more examples of circuits you can use to safely interface with digital and analog I/O.